-Bill Would Erase Student Loan Debt For 100% Disabled Veterans
+Bill Would Erase Student Loans for 100% Disabled Veterans

 Student debt has been in the news a lot recently and a new bill has been proposed to automatically erase student loan debt for veterans who are “totally and permanently” disabled.